netsil/manifests/README.md

 To install Netsil AOC and the collectors, refer to the README of the subdirectory that corresponds to your deploy environment.

-After installation, you will be prompted to create a license key, which you can create [here](https://lm.netsil.com).
+After installation, you will be prompted to provide a license key, which you can create [here](https://lm.netsil.com).

 ## Prerequisites and Resource Requirements
 You will need to allocate a machine with sufficient resources to run Netsil AOC.